-Darrin Simmons is in his 12th season leading the coaching of Cincinnati’s special teams, and for the second straight season in 2014, he carries the title of special teams coordinator.
+Darrin Simmons is in his 14th season leading the coaching of Cincinnati’s special teams, and for the fourth straight season in 2016, he carries the title of special teams coordinator.
 His squads have helped the Bengals become one of only four teams to reach the playoffs each of the last five seasons.

-Simmons’ Bengals special teams have shown a nose for the ball, forcing 23 fumbles in his 11 completed seasons.
-The 2.1 average more than doubles the 1.0 norm for the nine seasons prior to his tenure.
+Simmons’ Bengals special teams have shown a nose for the ball, forcing 25 fumbles in his 13 completed seasons.
+The 1.9 average nearly doubles the 1.0 norm for the nine seasons prior to his tenure.

 Bengals special teams coordinator Darrin Simmons just got done with one harvest and his farmer's eye is squinting at another.
 The NFL cutdown date of Aug.
 31 is now a tense two weeks away.

 Darrin Simmons isn't married to the stopwatch, but he's been pretty serious about it and after his sweet 16th NFL Scouting Combine this week the Bengals special teams coach continues to be adamant about speed.